-In previous subsections, we introduce our approach to construct a training sample completely comprised of distilled examples $\{(X_{i}^{\text{distilled}},Y_{i}^{\text{distilled}})\}^{m}_{i=1}$, i.e.\ automatically-collected distilled examples and actively-labeled distilled examples.
-According to our results in Sec.\ \ref{sub1}, the classifier learnt on these distilled examples is likely to converge to $f^{*}_{D}$ when the number of distilled examples is nearly infinite.
-However, in reality the number of automatically-collected examples and the number of actively-labeled examples are both limited.
-In particular, the latter is required to be significantly smaller than the former due to the expensive cost of human labor.
-Therefore, we are confronted with the problem referred to as \emph{sample selection bias}, because the distribution $D^{*}$ of distilled examples does not match the target distribution $D$.
+In previous subsections, we introduced our approach to construct a sample of distilled examples $\{(\mathbf{x}_{i}^{\text{distilled}},y_{i}^{\text{distilled}})\}^{m}_{i=1}$ and show that learning on the distilled sample is consistent.
+However, in practice, we noticed that the performance of the classifier directly learnt on the distilled examples is likely to be comprised by the problem of sample selection bias, because the distribution of distilled examples $D^{*}$ does not exactly match the target distribution $D$.